g3ortega/g3ortega.github.com/_posts/2016-06-14-my-artificial-intelligence-digest.md

 ## Resources to Learn Artificial Intelligence

-So, you're looking for useful resources to start with AI and Machine Learning, if that's the case I have compiled a list of resources to learn about this topics.
+So, if you're looking for useful resources to start with AI and Machine Learning, I have compiled a list of resources to learn about these topics.
 And I will keep it updated.

 ## Artificial Intelligence Learning Resources